Tangerine-Community/Tangerine/docs/editor/advanced-form-programming/local-content-development.md

 ```

 ## Set up VS Code with Syntax Highlighting for `on-open`, `on-change`, etc.
+Ideally we would have a VS Code plugin for you to install.
+Until then, this is our workaround.
+If you are interested in helping with the development of a VS Code plugin, feel free to reach out to us via the issue queue.

 ### Step 1
 Open Visual Studio configuration file.
 If you have the VS Code CLI installed, run the following in a terminal.